GJDuck/e9patch/doc/e9tool-user-guide.md

             ...
         }

-Call actions support up to eight *arguments*.
+Call trampolines support up to eight *arguments*.
 The following arguments are supported:

 <table border="1">